“The Art of Losing our Minds“: The Sunday Observer of the 19th August 2015.

 Metaphors of loss abound in this particularly newspaper article.
 I am referring to language that we can all too easily use to describe the lives and experiences of others.
 There is no sense in this article that agency and humanity are generally retained, or not completely lost, even in severe dementia.

-The title of the blog-post comes from the newspaper article.
+The title of this blog-post comes from the newspaper article.
 Like metaphors of loss, I am also not fond of the much-used “signpost” metaphor.
-But perhaps this “signpost” is correct: maybe it is the world, and not the individual with dementia, that has lost its way.
+But perhaps this “signpost” is correct: maybe it is the world, alongside the individual with dementia, that has also lost its way?